zipvilization/Zipvilization/world/solumtools/index.md

 The tool does not create permanence.

-It makes the consequences of the underlying operation legible.
+It translates the consequence of the underlying operation.

 → **[Understand Burn](/smart-contract/burn/)**